Brandi Glanville Deletes April Fools’ Pregnancy Joke After Receiving Backlash From ‘Sensitive’ Fans

 According to TooFab, other stars who pulled off less “sensitive” April Fools’ Day pranks included wrestling superstar Ronda Rousey, who announced she was leaving the WWE to pursue an unlikely career as a saxophone player.

-In addition, Super Bowl-winning quarterback Tom Brady fakely announced that he is retiring from the New England Patriots and will be tweeting in his spare time—the NFL star later admitted that was a bad joke— while Real Housewives of New York City veteran Countess Luann de Lesseps joked that she’s leaving the Big Apple for good, warning the Real Housewives of Beverly Hills ladies to get ready for her.
+In addition, Super Bowl-winning quarterback Tom Brady fakely announced that he is retiring from the New England Patriots and will be tweeting in his spare time — the NFL star later admitted that was a bad joke — while Real Housewives of New York City veteran Countess Luann de Lesseps joked that she’s leaving the Big Apple for good, warning the Real Housewives of Beverly Hills ladies to get ready for her.